dpclepper/dpclepper/README.md

 #### Renewable Energy vs. Fossil Fuel Consumption Data Analysis - [link](https://github.com/dpclepper/Energy)
 I investigated multiple datasets from The World Bank on renewable energy consumption, fossil fuel energy consumption, and renewable electricity output across numerous countries, focusing on the differences between these factors and how certain features including region and year influence these values and their corresponding differences.
 I cleaned the data using multiple techniques, conducted an exploratory data analysis and analysis of variance, and created a multiple linear regression model.

-### Machine Learning

-#### Predicting Startup Success with Machine Learning - [link](https://github.com/dpclepper/Venture-Success)
-I applied CART, random forest, logistic regression, and other techniques including dimensionality reduction and regularization to a dataset containing funding and market data for 40,000+ startups to predict startup "success."
-I analyzed differences in ROC-AUC scores and Type I/II error tradeoffs to select the best performing model.
-Finally, I wrote a report focusing on the project outcomes from a venture capital (VC) fund perspective to contextualize the results.

 ### Simulation Modeling and Analysis